-- h) The reserve strategy set out in pages 38 40 of this report - i) The outline capital budget in pages 36 38 of this report - j) All officers be instructed to exercise tight budgetary control and individual budget holders should ensure compliance with financial regulations.
+- h) The reserve strategy set out in pages 39 40 of this report - i) The outline capital budget in pages 36 38 of this report - j) All officers be instructed to exercise tight budgetary control and individual budget holders should ensure compliance with financial regulations.
 Caution will be exercised in entering into expenditure which creates additional commitments in future years.
-The PCC will be kept fully informed of the financial position throughout the year. - k) In approving the budget, the PCC notes the Treasurer's comments in pages 40 51 of this report in respect of the robustness of the budget and the adequacy of reserves. - I) That the Medium-Term Financial Strategy (MTFS) be reviewed and revised by 30th September 2024.
+The PCC will be kept fully informed of the financial position throughout the year. - k) In approving the budget, the PCC notes the Treasurer's comments in pages 40 52 of this report in respect of the robustness of the budget and the adequacy of reserves. - I) That the Medium-Term Financial Strategy (MTFS) be reviewed and revised by 30th September 2024.
 As part of this, the business planning and budget setting process will be reviewed and improved.

-Prior to April 2024, the Chief Constable will produce and agree with the PCC a detailed plan for the implementation of West Mercia Police element of the budget, including the delivery of the savings required to balance the budget.
+The Chief Constable has produced and agree with the PCC a detailed plan for the implementation of West Mercia Police element of the budget, including the delivery of the savings required to balance the budget.
+All income received above that agreed in the budget is held by and at the direction of the PCC.